 If you’re looking for a physical therapy side hustle, you’re far from alone.
-With reimbursements plummeting, school debt climbing, and layoffs from PDPM and PDGM shaking up the industry, new grads and experienced therapists alike are turning to side gigs.
+With reimbursements plummeting and burnout on the rise, new grads and experienced therapists alike are turning to side gigs.

 PT side gigs can help you diversify your skill set, grow your physical therapy career by becoming a more marketable practitioner, and simply make some money to help pay off loans!
 However, there are some caveats.
 And these go for any rehab professional looking to set up a side biz.

 A physical therapy side hustle sounds great in theory, but sometimes what seems like an easy way to make some extra cash can spiral out of control and create more stress than it’s worth.

 That’s why I wrote this article: to give you a quick rundown of the most popular side gigs for physical therapists, including the pros and cons of each.

 This post may contain affiliate links or codes.
 This won’t increase your cost, but it helps keep TNCPT alive, and free of annoying ads!
 Thank you for your support. 🙂

 Here are the top physical therapy side hustles of 2023

 Ever browsed The Non-Clinical PT and wondered if it’s a good gig?
 I’ll be honest: it really is.
 I have been able to use my physical therapy experience in a totally new way, and I LOVE IT.
 Running TNCPT is the most fun job I’ve ever had in my life, and I’ve been more financially successful with it than anything else in my life!
 Blogging makes a great side hustle for physical therapists, or really any rehab professional—and, if you play your cards right, it can easily evolve to become your main job!
 Online businesses can be monetized by making courses, selling products, promoting others’ goods/services (affiliate marketing), and all sorts of other strategies.